-- 5.2.3.1 The maximum temperature limit of the Aluminium Conductor Steel Reinforced (ACSR) conductors is about 100°C. High temperature low sag conductors like INVAR, which can withstand temperature up to 230°C can be used instead.
+5.2.3.1 The maximum temperature limit of the Aluminium Conductor Steel Reinforced (ACSR) conductors is about 100°C. High temperature low sag conductors like INVAR, which can withstand temperature up to 230°C can be used instead.
 These give matching thermal ratings and have also been found to be economical due to considerable savings on structure.
-PGCIL has already implemented twin INVAR conductor, a loop-in-loop-out (LILO) 15 km line on an experimental basis. - 5.2.3.2 Advantage and disadvantage of the technology: - ► Advantage Owing to space constraints, this type of conductor has high potential in urban / city areas for augmenting power carrying capacity of existing lines. - Disadvantage There is not enough manufacturing capacity in the country for these conductors and the cost is very high.
+PGCIL has already implemented twin INVAR conductor, a loop-in-loop-out (LILO) 15 km line on an experimental basis.
+5.2.3.2 Advantage and disadvantage of the technology:

+- Advantage Owing to space constraints, this type of conductor has high potential in urban / city areas for augmenting power carrying capacity of existing lines. - Disadvantage There is not enough manufacturing capacity in the country for these conductors and the cost is very high.

-5.2.3.3 Carbon core conductors can take 4 to 6 times the current of conventional conductors.
+5.2.3.3 Carbon core conductors can take 2 to 2.5 times the current of conventional conductors.
 These conductors will be very useful for increasing the current carrying capacity of the existing lines.
 Existing ACSR conductors can be replaced by these conductors on the same towers.
 The cost and time required for additional line can be avoided.
 Crop compensation and right-of-way (RoW) are expected to become more and more difficult in the future.
-Aluminium conductor composite core (ACCC) conductor will see increased demand in the foreseeable future as it can be used for replacing conductors on existing towers and transmit more power.
+Aluminium conductor composite core (ACCC) conductor. new generation conductors which help in reducing line losses, will see increased demand in the foreseeable future as it can be used for replacing conductors on existing towers and transmit more power.
+A few conductor manufacturers are manufacturing ACCC conductors in India.